jodejar214/golangCsv/README.md

 ### How To Build/Run:
 ---
-> go run csvData.go {file with list of urls}
+> go run processData.go {file with list of urls}

 ***Example:***
-go run csvData.go urls.txt
+go run processData.go urls.txt

 ---